Angelos-Tsitsoli/Data-Mining-Project/README.md

 - For the comments column and using word embeddings, create a function that will calculate the similarity between the vectors of two words (e.g., cosine or any other method you prefer).
 Us any method that creates word embeddings like word2vec. fastText, glove.
 - For a set of words find:
   - Τhe semantic neighborhood of the words.
-  - the similarity of the words which will result from the neighborhood based on the three figures below, i.e. 3 different similarities
+  - The similarity of the words which will result from the neighborhood based on the three figures below, i.e. 3 different similarities

 <img src="https://github.com/user-attachments/assets/d4a3b31f-5830-4515-a618-5726e9ef2c1c" alt="Image svg" width="400"/>